Luca Stephenson

-Luca Stephenson (born 17 September 2003) is an English professional footballer who plays as a midfielder or defender for Scottish Premiership club Dundee United, on loan from club Liverpool.
+Luca Stephenson (born 17 September 2003) is an English professional footballer who plays as a right-back or defensive midfielder for club Bolton Wanderers.

 Career

 Early career

 Stephenson started his career in Sunderland's academy, before signing for Liverpool in September 2018.

 Stephenson captained Liverpool's under-18 team for the 2020–21 season, going on to also captain the under-21 side, becoming a regular with them in the following season.

 During his time in Liverpool's academy, Stephenson was versatile, playing at both centre-back and right-back in addition to his natural midfield role.

 Liverpool

 Stephenson signed his first professional contract in September 2020, with his deal being extended in February 2022.

 Loan to Barrow

 On 1 September 2023, Stephenson joined EFL League Two club Barrow on a season-long loan.
 On 5 September, he made his professional debut in an EFL Trophy fixture against Blackpool.
 He later made his professional league debut on 30 September against Doncaster Rovers, coming on as a substitute for Tyrell Warren in the 62nd minute.
 On 14 October 2023, Stephenson made his full league debut at right-wing-back as Barrow faced Milton Keynes Dons, being replaced after 46 minutes.

 During his time at Barrow, Stephenson was mainly deployed on the right of a back-five, with his hard-working and tough tackling style making him popular amongst fans.
 He became a regular in a Barrow team that narrowly missed-out on the League Two English Football League play-offs by a single point, one of their best league finishes in a 122-year history.